Associate Professor

 Anthony Kinik is a film studies professor whose areas of specialization include documentary film, experimental film, and cinema’s complex relationship with the urban environment.

-Kinik was a community radio disc jockey in Vancouver and Montreal for nearly a decade, and remains passionate about popular music in many – but certainly not all – of its varieties to this day.
-This fascination with popular music was recently channeled into a new course on the so-called rockumentary.
+Kinik was a community radio disc jockey in Vancouver and Montreal for nearly a decade and he remains passionate about popular music in many of its varieties to this day.
+This fascination with popular music was channeled into a course that he began offering in 2021: FILM 3R90 Sound + Vision: The Rockumentary.

-He is also an avid food enthusiast and an accomplished cook.
-His food blog “…an endless banquet” was one of the very first in Canada, and his food writing has appeared in Food & Wine, Gourmet and elsewhere.
+He is also an avid food enthusiast.
+His food blog “…an endless banquet” , one of the very first in Canada, celebrated its 20th anniversary in the fall of 2024, and his food writing has appeared in Food & Wine, Gourmet, The Montreal Gazette, and elsewhere.

-Since joining the CPCF Department in 2016, Kinik has been a member of the Brock University Film Society’s programming committee.
+Since joining the CPCF Department in 2016, Kinik has been a member of the Brock University Film Society’s programming committee, and he’s served as an animator and facilitator for the Mighty Niagara Film Festival since 2023.

-He is currently working on a book on sixties Montreal as a cinematic city.
+He is currently working on a book on 1960s Montreal as a cinematic city.

 I’m interested in supervising projects in the areas of: